-In addition to her field work in Botswana, Dr. Wirth has been deeply involved in the development and application of instrumental variable (IV) techniques for regression analysis in the presence of non-ignorable missing outcome data.
+In addition to her field work in Botswana, Dr. Wirth has been deeply involved in the development and application of instrumental variable (IV) techniques for regression analysis.
 She recently used operational features such as interviewer identity and timing to correct for survey non-participation in estimating HIV prevalence in Zambia and Botswana.
 Dr. Wirth also works in partnership with researchers at the University of KwaZulu-Natal in South Africa to apply IV methods to adjust for unobserved confounding in evaluating the impact of community antiretroviral coverage on HIV incidence in rural KwaZulu-Natal.

 ScD, Epidemiology, Harvard School of Public Health, 2011

 BA, Economics, University of North Carolina at Chapel Hill, 2003

 Kelly M.S., Smieja M., Luinstra K., Wirth K.E., Goldfarb D.M., Steenhoff A.P., Arscott-Mills T., Cunningham C.K., Boiditswe S., Sethomo W., Shah S.S., Finalle R., Feemster K.A.
 Association of Respiratory Viruses with Outcomes of Severe Childhood Pneumonia in Botswana.
 PloS One (in press)

 Wirth K.E.* and Wolf E.R.*, Ho-Foster A., Goldfarb D., Tolle M., Makone I., Jacovides C., Chise M., Steenhoff A.P.
 Risk factor for measles acquisition among HIV-positive children and adolescents in Botswana.
 Pediatric Infectious Diseases Journal (in press).